wojtkowiak/meteor-desktop-splash-screen/README.md

 PRs are always welcome.
 Be sure to update the tests.

-To run the tests you need to open two terminals.
+For smooth developing process you need to open two terminals.
 In the first one type `npm run build-watch` and in the second `npm run test-watch`.

 Tests are run by [AVA](https://github.com/avajs).